openhab/openhabian/CONTRIBUTING.md

 Now that we have a functioning Docker container, the categories are as follows:

 #### Development Tests `development-<name>`
-These tests run first and allow you to test the fuctionality of code you are actively developing quickly.
+These tests run first and allow you to test the functionality of code you are actively developing quickly.

 ``` bash
 docker exec -i "openhabian-bats" bash -c 'bats --tap --recursive --filter "development-." .'